 The name Siddim in the Bible

-The Valley of Siddim is a place full of tar pits near the Dead Sea, or perhaps there where the Dead Sea now is, because Siddim is mentioned before the destruction of Sodom and Gomorrah (Genesis 19).
+The Valley of Siddim is a place full of tar pits near the Salt Sea, or perhaps there where the Salt Sea now is, because Siddim is mentioned before the destruction of Sodom and Gomorrah (Genesis 19).
 The Valley of Siddim is where the War of Four Against Five Kings was waged (Genesis 14).
 King Bera of Sodom and king Birsha of Gomorrah of the overcome pentapolitan coalition, flee and die in the tar pits of Siddim (Genesis 14:10).

 Etymology of the name Siddim